Skip to Main Content

 Consulting providers can be large firms (such as McKinsey & Company, Accenture, Mercer, and the Boston Consulting Group) that maintain offices throughout the world, small- to medium-sized businesses with local or regional presences, or firms operated by only a few people or even a single consultant.

 Many people aspire to become consultants.
-This career often makes “best job” lists by industry publications.
-In 2017, CNNMoney ranked the career of management consultant as the 17th-best job in terms of “big growth, great pay, and satisfying work.”
+This career often makes “best job” lists by industry publications—including being ranked as the 5th-best business career and the 18th-best career in 2023 by U.S. News & World Report.
 Consulting jobs are also very lucrative.
-In 2018, management analysts and consultants earned an average of $85,260, according to the U.S. Department of Labor, much higher than the national mean salary ($53,490) for all careers.
+In 2022, management analysts and consultants earned a median salary of $95,290, according to the U.S. Department of Labor (DOL), much higher than the national median salary ($46,300) for all careers.
 Consultants at global consulting firms can earn $200,000 to $500,000 annually.

 A bachelor’s degree is the minimum requirement for most consulting careers, but many consultants have a master’s degree in business administration.
 Others have advanced degrees in their specialty, such as engineering, human resources, or accounting.
 Attending an Ivy League school or a college with a top-rated MBA program increases your chances of landing a consulting job.
 A good education is only the first step for aspiring consultants.
 They need extensive field experience (at least six years at major consulting firms) before being assigned top-level work.
 Some consulting positions also require a graduate-level or professional degree.